 If you want your CPU to work for a longer period of time, then you should monitor the performance and condition of your CPU on a regular basis.
 Your processor needs good low temperatures and stable voltages to work properly for a longer time.

-Motherboard manufacturers provide new Bios versions time to time to keep you updated for the latest technology updates.
-Some motherboards can’t even run a newer generation of CPU’s if their Bios is not updated.
+Motherboard manufacturers provide new Bios versions from time to time to keep you updated on the latest technology updates.
+Some motherboards can’t even run a newer generation of CPUs if their Bios are not updated.

 Updating the Bios eliminates several issues related to CPU and RAM.
 Some systems can observe a lot of fluctuations in CPU voltage which are generally fixed by updating the Bios.
 Some systems don’t support highly overclocked memories which again can be resolved if the motherboard already has support for that but is currently running an older version of Bios which isn’t able to support higher clock speeds.

-Manufacturers nowadays provide you with their own official software to handle the Bios and can be downloaded from their website.
+Manufacturers nowadays provide you with their own official software to handle the Bios which can be downloaded from their website.

 Sometimes RAM sticks stop working suddenly and you have no idea what caused this to happen.
 Before you try to replace your RAM modules try cleaning both the DIMM slots and RAM modules.